ramonsierrarey/TFM/README.md

 We get two types of external sources to begin the process: esternal and internal data:
 * _external data_: two files: "Datos_CP.xlsx" (all spanish zip code and size of the homefurnishing market) and "Sales_per_point.csv"  (an theorical exercise of differente shops and sales per zip code).

 * _internal data_: Web Scraping.
-We used **Selenium Webdriver** to scrape and create a data base with the name of the shoping centers in Spain, from www.centro-comercial.org and **Google API** (Geocoding API) to get the address and extract the Zip Code.
+We have used **Beautifulsoup4** to scrape and create a data base with the name of the shoping centers in Spain, from www.centro-comercial.org and **Google API** (Geocoding API) to get the address and extract the Zip Code.
   **Google API**.
 We used to get the latitude and longitude of spanish zip code ("Datos_CP.xlsx").

 ## Data cleansing and preparation